Hadarios/Treatment-for-Sudoku-OCR/README.md

 Note that this specific interval works with my pretreatment, but probably will not work with a different one : for example, when I only changed my dilatation, the interval wasn't right at all.
 Try multiple intervals to find the one that fits your pretreatment the most.

 # Contact
-If needed, you can contact me at <nolan.djellal@gmail.com> for more information.
+As this project was made through an entire semester while I was learning C, the code might be a bit messy.
+If needed, you can contact me at <nolan.djellal@gmail.com> for more information and explanations.